 - Span of Authority

 There are two types of span- wide and narrow span of control, determined by the manageable number of personnel under one senior.
-It differs under different circumstances based on variables like:
+However, it differs under different circumstances based on variables like:

 Content: Span of Control in Management